Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/The ISOBUS Hello World.rst

 So, lets talk about what's happening here.

-:code:`std::shared_ptr<SocketCANInterface> canDriver = std::make_shared<SocketCANInterface>("can0");` Creates a new SocketCANInterface object, and stores it in a shared_ptr.
+:code:`std::shared_ptr<isobus::SocketCANInterface> canDriver = std::make_shared<isobus::SocketCANInterface>("can0");` Creates a new SocketCANInterface object, and stores it in a shared_ptr.
 This is the object that will be used to interface with the socket CAN driver.

-:code:`CANHardwareInterface::set_number_of_can_channels(1)` Is telling the hardware layer (socket CAN in our case) that we will use 1 CAN adapter.
+:code:`isobus::CANHardwareInterface::set_number_of_can_channels(1)` Is telling the hardware layer (socket CAN in our case) that we will use 1 CAN adapter.

-:code:`CANHardwareInterface::assign_can_channel_frame_handler(0, canDriver);` Tells the hardware layer that we want to use the SocketCANInterface object we just created as the handler for CAN channel 0.
+:code:`isobus::CANHardwareInterface::assign_can_channel_frame_handler(0, canDriver);` Tells the hardware layer that we want to use the SocketCANInterface object we just created as the handler for CAN channel 0.

-:code:`CANHardwareInterface::start();` Kicks off a number of threads that will manage the socket and issue callbacks for when messages are received.
+:code:`isobus::CANHardwareInterface::start();` Kicks off a number of threads that will manage the socket and issue callbacks for when messages are received.
 It also provides callbacks to 'tick' the stack cyclically.
 Checking its return value and :code:`get_is_valid` will tell you if the underlying CAN driver is connected to the hardware.
 In this case, since we're using socket CAN, it tells us if we bound to the socket.

 Let's see what we've got so far: